1. About co-dydramol

 - adults is 8 co-dydramol tablets

-- children is 4 co-dydramol tablets, unless their doctor prescribes a higher dose
+- children is 4 co-dydramol tablets, unless a doctor prescribes a higher dose

 How long to take it for